takekazuomi/lifewithposh/PITCHME.md

 ## and more
 ## PATH HELL

-- Many many application append own path into PATH environment.
+- Many many applications append own path into PATH environment.

-Problem is not cause by Posh, it's by Windows.
+The Problem is not caused by Posh, it's by Windows.

-But critical for console favorite people.
+However it is critical for console favorite people.

 I call this "PATH Hell".
 It is something like [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell)

 ---

-### For ten years since, I survived.
-Because ..
+### For seven years, I has been survive.
+Because ...

 - PSReadLine
 - psenv
 - remove-alias -force
 - ConEmu
-- cd bookmark(homemade)
+- cd bookmark (homemade)
-- ps envdir(homemade)
+- ps envdir (homemade)

 ---